uoou/AWildernessOfDragons/essay.md

 Fairies, or elves, are the masters of enchantment; the ultimate tellers of fairy stories.
 This is the subtle, meta-point underlying the whole of Tolkien's essay.
 In their ideal form, fairy stories are, literally, stories told by fairies.
 The mortal art of fantasy, that is, of composing 'fairy stories', *aspires* to the true elvish craft of Enchantment.
 If fantasy imagines a world that satisfies our deepest desires, one of the most profound of these desires is the realisation of fantasy itself.
 Of 'the desire for a living, realised sub-creative art' the Elves, 'in their better (but still perilous) part are largely made; and it is from them that we may learn what is the central desire and aspiration of human Fantasy' (OFS 64).

 All of this is rather abstract and so difficult to grasp.
-But then, in composing this essay (originally a lecture, delivered in 1939), Tolkien himself was thinking in abstractions as he prepared to compose his own fairy story, the sequel to *The Hobbit* that we now know as *The Lord of the Rings*.
-If we turn to the chapter *Many Meetings* of this latter book we find a concrete illustration of these key ideas from 'On Fairy Stories'.
+But then, in composing this essay (originally a lecture, delivered in 1939), Tolkien himself was thinking in abstractions - putting his thoughts in order as he prepared to compose his own fairy story, the sequel to *The Hobbit* that we now know as *The Lord of the Rings*.
+If we turn to the chapter *Many Meetings* of this latter book we find a concrete illustration of some of these key ideas from 'On Fairy Stories'.
 The scene in question takes place in 'the Hall of Fire' in Rivendell, a place (as Gandalf tells Frodo) where 'you will hear many songs and tales - if you can keep awake.'

 >Frodo began to listen.